 - You can only provide telepractice if you’re licensed in the state where the patient lives.
 For more information on this topic please consult ASHA’s website concerning telepractice.

-In lieu of Better Speech and Hearing Month, if you have ever considered including web-based speech therapy to your service delivery model, I hope this informational article provides you with the tools necessary to start expanding your business!
+In lieu of Better Speech and Hearing Month, if you have ever considered including web-based speech therapy in your service delivery model, I hope this informative article provides you with the tools necessary to start expanding your business!